Annual Campus Security and Fire Safety Report

 Notification of Missing Students

 In addition to registering an emergency contact, students residing in on-campus housing have the option to identify, confidentially, an individual to be contacted by ND in the event the student is determined to be missing for more than 24 hours.
 If a student has identified such an individual, ND will notify that individual no later than 24 hours after the student is determined to be missing.
 A student who wishes to identify a confidential contact can do so by adding information to the Residence Hall registration card available from the Hall Rector.
-A student’s confidential contact information will be accessible only by authorized campus officials and law enforcement, as appropriate.
+A student’s confidential contact information will be accessible only by authorized campus officials and law enforcement, as appropriate in furtherance of a missing person investigation.

 Notes for Crime Statistics